pigeonburger/cloudflare-ip/README.md

 </br>

 ## Future implementation
-- ✓ Add possibility to choose the amount of time between public IP's checks
+- [x] Add possibility to choose the amount of time between public IP's checks
-- ✓ Add possibility to change more than one A record
+- [x] Add possibility to change more than one A record
-- ✓ Check ENV validity in entrypoint.sh
+- [x] Check ENV validity in entrypoint.sh
-- Add possibility to log changes via mail
+- [ ] Add possibility to log changes via mail
-- Easy standalone script that can run without a container
+- [ ] Easy standalone script that can run without a container